MPLS Segment Routing, Part 2: Junos Config!

 set protocols isis interface ge-0/0/2.0 point-to-point

-One other thing.
+One final thing.
 For reasons that I do not understand and cannot find answers for, on my vMX I had to also explicitly configure the chassis to be in enhanced-ip mode, even though it is already in that mode.
 Check it out:

 root@R7> show chassis network-services